janikvonrotz/awesome-powershell/readme.md

 ## Frameworks

 * [Carbon](http://get-carbon.org/) - DevOps for automating the configuration of Windows computers.
-* [PowerShell PowerUp](https://github.com/janikvonrotz/PowerShell-PowerUp) - Powerfull server management framework.
+* [PowerShell PowerUp](https://github.com/janikvonrotz/PowerShell-PowerUp) - Powerful server management framework.
 * [PSCX](https://github.com/Pscx/Pscx) - PowerShell Community Extensions - Useful set of additional cmdlets.
 * [PSFramework](https://github.com/PowershellFrameworkCollective/psframework) - Easily add configurations, logging and more to your own PowerShell module.

 ## Package Managers

-* [PowershellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
+* [PowerShellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
 Packages are available on [PowerShellGallery](https://www.PowerShellGallery.com).
 * [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.
 * [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 * [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.

 ## Parallel Processing

-* [PoshRSJob](https://github.com/proxb/PoshRSJob) - Provides an alternative to PSjobs with greater performance and less overhead to run commands in the background.
+* [PoshRSJob](https://github.com/proxb/PoshRSJob) - Provides an alternative to PSJobs with greater performance and less overhead to run commands in the background.
 * [Invoke-Parallel](https://github.com/RamblingCookieMonster/Invoke-Parallel) - This function will take in a script or scriptblock, and run it against specified objects(s) in parallel.

 ## Podcasts